 Changing Diaper At Night Without Waking The Baby

-Here are a few tips to avoid waking yor baby up when diapering at night:
+Here are a few tips to avoid waking your baby up when diapering at night:

 - Use only dim light.

-- Use a sleep bag instead of a pajama or blanket.
-There are sleep bags with zippers that open at the bottom first, so that the sleep temperature for the baby is almost unchanged during the diapering.
+- Use a baby sleeping bag instead of a pajama or blanket.
+There are sleep bags with zippers that open at the bottom first so that the sleep temperature for the baby is almost unchanged during the diapering.

 To make her stop pooping after going to sleep, consider giving her a last feeding earlier and maybe she’ll get her pooping done before falling asleep.